eknaepen/Candy-Crush/README.md

-# NodeJS API
+# NodeJS API/MongoDB database
+To store all client orders we set up a database with a schema for the CSV messages.
 To connect the Client GUI to the online MongoDB database we made API in NodeJS that runs on a heroku server.
 The CSV data is send via the MQTT broker from the GUI to the API and then parsed and uploaded.
 The message is seperated in the following catagories:

 - customer name
 - customer number